ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/design_patterns.md

 - [more](https://en.wikipedia.org/wiki/Software_design_pattern) and
   [more](https://refactoring.guru/design-patterns) and
   [more](https://stackoverflow.com/) patterns
-- And lets not forget [anti-patterns](https://en.wikipedia.org/wiki/Anti-pattern#Software_engineering),
+- And let's not forget [anti-patterns](https://en.wikipedia.org/wiki/Anti-pattern#Software_engineering),
   i.e. patterns that should **not** be used

 # Iterator Pattern

-Iterators separates generating items over which to loop from doing the body of the loop.
+Iterators separates _generating items over which to loop_ from _doing the body of the loop_. the loop.

 For instance, we want to loop over all items in `xs` and `ys`: